 What does a H.323 gatekeeper do?

-A single gatekeeper controls interactions for each zone, which comprises the terminals, multipoint control units (MCUs), and gateways within a particular domain.
+A single gatekeeper controls interactions for each zone, which comprises the terminals, multipoint control units (MCU), and gateways within a particular domain.
 Although the gatekeeper is an optional component, when it is included, it becomes the central administrative entity.

-Depending on the demands of the specific network, the gatekeeper oversees authentication, authorization, telephone directory and PBX (private branch exchange) services, as well as call control and routing.
-Other functions may include monitoring the network for load balancing and real-time network management applications, intrusion detection and prevention, and providing interfaces to legacy systems.
+Depending on the demands of the specific network, the gatekeeper oversees authentication, authorization, telephone directory and private branch exchange (PBX) services, as well as call control and routing.
+Other functions may include monitoring the network for load balancing and real-time network management applications, intrusion detection and prevention and providing interfaces to legacy systems.